 Maximizing Your Waiver Wire Success

 The waiver wire can make or break your fantasy football season.
-Whether you’re using priority rankings or FAAB, success comes down to preparation, patience, and strategic thinking.
+Whether you’re using priority rankings or FAAB, success comes down to preparation, patience and guts.

 Stay active, do your research, and remember that sometimes the best waiver wire move is the one you don’t make.
 Oh, and check your league settings to make sure you know what waivers system your league uses.